-- Practicing personal and academic integrity - Being a full participant in the educational process, and respecting the right of all to contribute to the "Marketplace of Ideas." - Respecting the integrity of peers and associates by treating all persons with civility, while understanding that tolerating an idea is not the same as supporting it. - Being a steward of the University's resources.
+- · Practicing personal and academic integrity - Being a full participant in the educational process, and respecting the right of all to contribute to the "Marketplace of Ideas." - Respecting the integrity of peers and associates by treating all persons with civility, while understanding that tolerating an idea is not the same as supporting it. - Being a steward of the University's resources.

 Collegiality among colleagues is a vital asset to the University community.
-The University community values collegiality less as a separate quality and more as an integrated or distributed aspect of an individual's interactions, as expressed in the AAUP document On Collegiality as a Criterion for Faculty Evaluation (http://www.aaup.org/file/collegiality-evaluation.pdf).
+The University community values collegiality less as a separate quality and more as an integrated or distributed aspect of an individual's interactions, as expressed in the AAUP document On Collegiality.